gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 ### Unspecified Behavior

-"Unspecified behavior" (3.4.4), in turn, is behavior that either has two or more possible well-specified outcomes, or involves the use of an "unspecified value," which is any valid value of the relevant type (int, float, etc.).
+"Unspecified behavior" (3.4.4), in turn, is behavior that either has two or more possible outcomes, or involves the use of an "unspecified value," which is any valid value of the relevant type (int, float, etc.).

 All of the following are unspecified: